beckf/lightspeed-vc-connector/README.md

 * Delete customers that are no longer in Veracross and do not have a credit balance.
 * Export charges from Lightspeed in a CSV format that is usable by VC.
 * Export charges by individual sale items, or credit balance total.
 * Clear charge accounts back to zero by applying an exact credit after exporting.
+The balance total is used to reverse the amount on account.
 * Easily authorize the application using your own Lightspeed Developer account and your Lightspeed Retail account.

 ### Known Issues
 * Export of individual SaleLines as opposed to the entire invoice total will round the totals differently.
-SaleLines are stored in Lightspeed to the thousandth of a cent.
-This means that the invoice total could be rounded differently than each individual item.
+Currency fields are stored in Lightspeed to the thousandth of a cent.
+This means that the invoice total could be rounded differently than rounding each individual item.
+* Multi-Tender On Account Sales: Because each item on an invoice is not associated with the payment type, it is best to avoid mixing credit account sales with other payment types.
+The export will find all invoices that have been paid (fully/partially) by a credit account.
+So you run the risk of charging the customer twice.
+The amount paid with the other tender type will be ignored and imported into Veracross.
+* Selling Gift Cards on account has been known to cause problems when importing into Veracross.
+It is best to either avoid Gift Cards all together or do not use the credit account as a way to purchase the gift card.

 ### Screenshots
 ![alt text](images/sync.png "Sync Tab")